Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Comparison to Other Approaches

+The constraints proposed in the decision-theoretic approaches may reasonably be doubted as they manifestly conflict with a \emph{prima facie} reasonable epistemic principle, \emph{Indifference}.
 Deutsch's original formulation of the decision-theoretic argument for the Born rule implicitly appeals to the following assumption \citep{wallace2003b}: \begin{quotation} {\textbf{Measurement Neutrality.} A rational agent is indifferent between any two quantum bets that agree on the state $\ket{\Psi}$ on which the measurement is to be performed, the observable $\widehat{X}$ to be measured, and the `payoff function' $P$ from the spectrum of $\widehat{X}$ to the set of consequences. \citep[p.
 119]{greaves2007}} \end{quotation} \citet{wallace2007} has proved that \textit{Measurement Neutrality} is equivalent to: \begin{quotation} {\textbf{Equivalence.} A rational agent is indifferent between any two quantum bets that agree, for each possible reward, on the mod-squared measure of branches on which that reward is given. \citep[p.
 119]{greaves2007}} \end{quotation} The arguments in (\citealp{deutsch1999}; \citeauthor{greaves2004}, \citeyear{greaves2004}, \citeyear{greaves2007}; \citealp{wallace2003b}) appeal to this assumption in one of its manifestations. \emph{Measurement Neutrality} may have some intuitive plausibility but, looking at \emph{Equivalence}, it is obvious that this assumption will be inconsistent with a branch-counting rule for assigning probabilities.
-The principle seems to beg the question against the defender of \emph{Indifference} who takes some form of branch-counting to be the proper way to assign probabilities in Everettian quantum mechanics.
+The principle seems to beg the question against the defender of \emph{Indifference} who takes branch-counting to be the proper way to assign probabilities in Everettian quantum mechanics.
 Defenders of the decision-theoretic program typically point out that the conflict with branch-counting should not cause doubt about \emph{Equivalence} since there are independent reasons to think branch-counting is wrong.
 Two main reasons are given.
 First, branches cannot generally be counted so branch-counting is not a rule one could actually apply.
-As discussed in \textsection \ref{quant}, there are cases, albeit somewhat contrived, where branch number is well-defined and in these cases branch-counting gives definite recommendations which are in conflict with the Born rule.
-Admittedly, it is unclear how to extend \emph{Indifference}-based arguments to Everettian multiverses as it becomes hard to count agents.
-But, even if it is unclear how to apply a rule in some cases, that is not necessarily a reason to think it incorrect when it yields a clear judgment.
+As discussed in \textsection \ref{quant}, there are cases, albeit somewhat contrived, where branch number is well-defined and in these cases branch-counting gives definite recommendations which are in conflict with the Born rule. {The fact that} it is unclear how to apply a rule in some cases is not necessarily a reason to think it incorrect when it yields a clear judgment.
 Second, branch-counting is diachronically inconsistent.
 We do not take this to be a strong reason to reject branch-counting (see appendix \ref{notaproblem}).